messaging-interop/docs/src/groups.md

 ### Centralized Membership and Message
 Chat rooms, mailing lists, and Slack, are examples of this.
 There is a single source of truth for message ordering - participants compete to edit a collaborative, (mostly) append-only document that is the room's message transcript.
 The room (and implicitly, the room operator) is the fundamental entity, not the set of participants that make up the group.

 These different approaches are suitable, roughly speaking, for groups of increasing size.
-The proton architecture has the following two approaches to group management:
+The Communicator architecture has the following two approaches to group management:
 ## Lightweight Groups
 These groups operate in the fully decentralized way.
 The Message security state is a pairwise double ratchet state for each member of the group.